evymail87gmailcom/EvysGarage/evysGarage/ReadMe.txt

 AddVehicle-Adds a vehicle to the garage.
 RemoveVehicle-removes a vehicle from the garage.
 MaxVehicles-have a maximum limit of parkingspots when instantiating a new garage.
-SearchVehicle- search for registrationnumber.KLAR Extended searchfunction to search for other paremetres.KLAR
+SearchVehicle- search for registrationnumber.
+Extended searchfunction to search for other paremetres.